agussman/garmin-fit-fix/README.md

 Some things to watch out for:

-_[I think this has been fixed in newer versions]_ A failure to deploy will likely give you a cryptic message, possibly not even indicating a failure occurred:
+A failure to deploy will likely give you a cryptic message, possibly not even indicating a failure occurred _[I think this has been fixed in newer versions]_:
 ```
 (fit-convert) fit-convert $ chalice deploy
 Regen deployment package.
 'data'
 ```
-Anecdotally, this can be caused by having two functions with the same name (shoutout to `chalice local` that will still run without balking)
+This could be caused by having two functions with the same name (shoutout to `chalice local` that will still run without balking).

 Generally, `chalice local` is awesome, but there are situations where it is able to serve content that will fail when you actually `chalice deploy` to AWS.
-Assuming the error has something to do with APIGateway is a reasonable starting point for debugging.
+A reasonable starting point for debugging would be to assume the error has something to do with APIGateway.

 * If you get a `502` error and a `{"message": "Internal server error"}` response, it's possibly an error with serializing the response to JSON (e.g., it can't).
 * APIGateway can be wonky with binary data.
 I had to tell chalice that `multipart/form-data` was binary by setting `app.api.binary_types`.
 * Check for error logs under [Cloudwatch](https://console.aws.amazon.com/cloudwatch/).

-We're going to deploy the Angular frontend to S3 as a static website.
+Next we will deploy our frontend to S3 as a static site.

 First we need to create an S3 bucket for this purpose and configure it for static website hosting ([see Steps 1-2 here](https://docs.aws.amazon.com/AmazonS3/latest/dev/HostingWebsiteOnS3Setup.html)).
-If you are using a custom domain, follow [these instructions](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html).
+If you are using a custom domain, follow [these instructions](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html) to host a static S3 site using your own url (this is the route I went: [fit-converter.com](fit-converter.com).

-We'll also want to update the production configuration of the app by setting the `apiRoot` in `environment.prod.ts` to the endpoint created by Chalice:
+We'll also want to update the production configuration of the app by setting the `apiRoot` in `environment.prod.ts` to the endpoint created by Chalice.
+This allows us to run the app locally with `chalice local` without the need to for making code changes to the URL when we're ready to deploy.
+The `environment.prod.ts` file should look like:
 ```
 export const environment = {
   production: true,